girichandra/hello-world/README.md

 # hello-world
-my first repository in github
-this edit is to try out commits
+my first repository in github master this edit is to try out commits